stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 ### Install Scala (optional)

 Because the Scala IDE includes Scala versions, it is optional to install Scala programming language locally.
-But if you want to try Scala in an interactive way, you can download the latest Scala binary for windows from the [download page of scala](http://www.scala-lang.org/download) and keep track where you isntalled (e.g.`C:\Program Files (x86)\scala`).
+But if you want to try Scala in an interactive way, you can download the latest Scala binary for Windows from the [download page of scala](http://www.scala-lang.org/download) and keep track where you installed it (e.g.`C:\Program Files (x86)\scala`).

 **Set SCALA_HOME Variables**